snatesh/OpenFoamUtils/VOF_Extract_Field_at_Interface/README.md

 and they were written every 5 seconds for a total of 400 s simulation time.
 Each frame of the avi file is a plot of the y coordinate of the interface, defined as alpha.water=0.5, and another plot of p_rgh at the interface, starting at t = 5s.
 The axis limits were specified as indicated in the json file.
-If `Write` is set to 1, comma separted text dumps of the xaxis, heights and data over time are generated as well.
-All fields before the first `xmin` are required.
+If `Write` is set to 1, text dumps of the xaxis and heights over time are generated as well - one file for each time time.
+All json fields before the first
+`xmin` are required.
 The rest are optional.
 This is useful if you don't know what axis limits to specify at first.

 See below for a sample movie.
 The domain is rectilinear and essentially 2D (one cell thick in the z-direction).
 The two fluids are air and water, and the interface is initially defined to include a parabolic crater in the